-Science and literacy wrapped up in one fun hands on science activity with homemade oobleck.
-Playing with oobleck is the perfect way to explore science and enjoy a classic Dr. Seuss book, Bartholomew and the Oobleck, all in one!
-Get ready to experience this amazing sensory science activity with this super easy oobleck recipe.
+Science and literacy wrapped up in one fun hands-on science activity with our easy oobleck recipe.
+Making oobleck is the perfect way to explore science and enjoy a classic Dr. Seuss book, Bartholomew and the Oobleck, all in one!
+Get ready to experience this amazing sensory science activity with our 2 ingredient oobleck recipe.
 Is oobleck a liquid or a solid?
 Read on to find out for yourself!

-Get ready to add this simple kitchen science, just two ingredients, oobleck recipe to your Dr Seuss lesson plans this season.
-If you want to learn how to make oobleck, let’s dig in.
-While you’re at it, check out these other Dr Seuss activities you can try with only simple low-cost supplies.
+Get ready to add this simple kitchen science, just two ingredients, oobleck slime to your Dr Seuss lesson plans this season.
+If you want to learn how to make oobleck, let’s dig in!
+While you’re at it, check out more fun Dr Seuss activities you can try with only simple low-cost supplies.

 Let’s get right to the oobleck recipe for our Bartholomew and the Oobleck activity.
 Head to the kitchen, open the pantry and be prepared to get a little messy.
 We added small plastic figurines to this Dr Seuss oobleck activity to play along with the book.
 LEGO works well too.